Free AWS Certified Security - Specialty (SCS-C03) Practice Questions

 - Create CloudWatch Logs metric filters on CloudTrail logs that alert when AssumeRole events show unexpected userAgent values for specific roles.

-- Use IAM Access Analyzer to continuously monitor role assumptions and generate findings when roles are assumed by unexpected principals.
+- Use IAM Access Analyzer with an unused access analyzer to continuously monitor role assumptions and generate findings when roles are assumed by unexpected principals or services.

-- Enable GuardDuty and rely on its behavioral analysis to detect when roles are assumed from unusual sources.
+- Enable Amazon GuardDuty across all accounts and rely on its anomaly detection, which baselines normal AssumeRole activity and flags roles assumed from unusual sources.

-- Configure IAM role trust policies to restrict which services can assume the role.
+- Configure IAM role trust policies with aws:SourceArn condition keys to restrict which services can assume each role.
 This prevents rather than detects misuse.

 A company is deploying Detective across their organization.
 They want to understand what data sources Detective uses for its analysis.
 What data does Detective analyze?